 What is the toughest part of the job?

-To remind myself not to let this job consume my whole life as I manage all aspects of the operation.
+To remind myself not let this job consume my whole life as I manage all aspects of the operation.

 Sign up for the VICE Canada Newsletter to get the best of VICE Canada delivered to your inbox.